stevenbenner/stevenbenner.com/src/content/posts/2010-06-27-setting-up-an-ubuntu-lamp-server-part-1-initial-setup.md

 - Ubuntu
 ---

-This will be the first part in a new series of articles about setting up your own *Ubuntu* LAMP *(Linux, Apache, MySQL, PHP)* server.
+This will be the first part in a new series of articles about setting up your own *Ubuntu* <abbr>LAMP</abbr> *(Linux, Apache, MySQL, PHP)* server.
 If you are already proficient with Linux and/or Ubuntu then you can skip this first part because it is just about the basic post-install set up and configuration.
 For those of us who haven’t set up an Ubuntu system a hundred times over, here is the quick and dirty base Ubuntu set up guide.

 Once you have your Ubuntu operating system installed there are still a few things you need to do to get it ready for prime time.
-A fresh install of Ubuntu will have a root account (you chose the password during installation) and the SSH server running.
+A fresh install of Ubuntu will have a root account (you chose the password during installation) and the <abbr title="Secure Shell Protocol">SSH</abbr> server running.
 At the moment my recommendation for version is *10.04 LTS*.

 Without further ado, lets get this show on the road.
 Start by connecting to your system via SSH and logging in to the root account.
 (For Windows users I recommend [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/) as an SSH client)